Innocenzo da Berzo: Beatification

+He is held in high esteem in the Valcamonica region of Lombardy.

 There are two miracles attributed to the late friar.
 The first is a cure of a male child at the age of four from an aggressive form of leukemia.
 The second is the cure of another male child of the age of five from peritonitis.

 Pope John XXIII presided over the beatification of Innocenzo da Berzo on 12 November 1961 and made him the patron of both Berzo and of children.